sharkrf/osp-http-api/README.md

 *connector* is the active connector ID (see connector.cgi's description for connector ID names).

+*primary* is 1 if the primary server is used by the current connector, and it's 0 if the backup server is used.

 *timeout_cp* is the config profile ID to switch on *timeout_cp_sec* timeout.
 *timeout_null_sec* is the null connector switch timeout.